voxel51/fiftyone/docs/source/user_guide/groups.rst

-To create a grouped dataset, simply use :meth:`add_group_field() <fiftyone.core.dataset.Dataset.add_group_field>` to declare a |GroupField| on your dataset before you add samples to it:
+To create a grouped dataset, simply use :meth:`add_group_field() <fiftyone.core.dataset.Dataset.add_group_field>` to declare a |Group| field on your dataset before you add samples to it:

 .. code-block:: python
     :linenos:

-    dataset = fo.Dataset()
+    dataset = fo.Dataset("groups-overview")
     dataset.add_group_field("group", default="center")

 The optional `default` parameter specifies the slice of samples that will be returned via the API or visualized in the App's grid view by default.
+If you don't specify a default, one will be inferred from the first sample you add to the dataset.

 .. note::

-    Datasets may only contain one |GroupField|.
+    Datasets may contain only one |Group| field.

 .. _groups-adding-samples: